inspirai/Characterize-Anything/README.md

 - [Segment Anything](https://github.com/facebookresearch/segment-anything) is a strong segmentation foundation model that supports diverse prompts.

 - [Track Anything](https://github.com/gaomingqi/Track-Anything) combines SAM with XMem for high-performance object tracking and segmentation in videos.

+- [Caption Anything](https://github.com/ttengwang/Caption-Anything) combines SAM with vision language models in order to caption any object.

 - [Langchain](https://github.com/hwchase17/langchain/tree/master) is a framework for developing applications powered by language models.